ewijaya/recount/README.md

 ## Questions, Comments, Problems
-Email: e-wijaya@gmail.com; ewijaya@ifrec.osaka-u.ac.jp or p-horton@aist.go.jp
+Email: ewijaya@gmail.com; ewijaya@ifrec.osaka-u.ac.jp or p-horton@aist.go.jp.
 If reporting the problem, please describe exactly how to trigger the problem.